Optimal Chebyshev Smoothers and One-sided V-cycles: Finite Differences with Geometric Multigrid Poisson

 Convergence results are based on the observed average solver convergence rate

 where $N$ is the number of iterations.
+The first question, as posed in the optimization problem \cref{eq:optimal-mn}, is regarding the optimal choice of V-cycle smoothing $(m,n)$ with $m+n=2k$.
+Recall, however, that the authors demonstrated the optimality of either the one-sided $(2k,0)$ or symmetric $(k,k)$ V-cycles for all orders up to $k=50$, with a few exceptions for small values of $C$.
+The authors observe that, as predicted in \cref{eq:simple-multilevel-bound,eq:optimal-mn}, the convergence rate of $(m,n)$ is nearly equivalent to $(n,m)$.
+Further, with few exceptions, either the one-sided $(2k,0)$ or symmetric $(k,k)$ V-cycles yielded the smallest convergence rate, as defined in \cref{eq:avg-convergence-rate}.

-The convergence rate for the full V-cycle is denoted $\rho_V(C,k)$, while the one-sided V-cycle is $\rho_{\searrow}(C,2k)$.
+With our consideration now on the use of the symmetric $(k,k)$ or one-sided $(2k,0)$ V-cycles, we can now confirm our theoretical prediction of when to apply these methods, as outlined in \cref{eq:4th-kind-condition-C,eq:opt-4th-kind-condition-C,eq:1st-kind-condition-C,eq:opt-1st-kind-condition-C}.
+The convergence rate for the symmetric $(k,k)$ V-cycle is denoted $\rho_V(C,k)$, while the one-sided $(2k,0)$ V-cycle is $\rho_{\searrow}(C,2k)$.
 Values of $(C,k)$ at which $\rho_V(C,k) \geq \rho_{\searrow}(C,2k)$ are shown in \cref{fig:critical-c}.
-Predicted results are from computing the smallest value $C^*$ such that $V(C^*,k) \geq \sqrt{V(C^*,2k)}$, \cref{lem:multilevel-poly-bound}, which is only applicable to multigrid as a \emph{solver}, not \emph{preconditioner}.
+Predicted results are from \cref{eq:4th-kind-condition-C,eq:opt-4th-kind-condition-C,eq:1st-kind-condition-C,eq:opt-1st-kind-condition-C}, which are only applicable to multigrid as a \emph{solver}, not \emph{preconditioner}.
 Observed results are from 2D finite difference example.
-At a given $k$, $C > C^{*}$ indicates that the half V-cycle yields a lower error bound than the full V-cycle.
-Conversely, $C < C^{*}$, indicates that the full V-cycle yields better convergence.
-For the 1st-kind with optimized $\lambda_{min}$ coefficient, 4th-kind, and optimized 4th-kind Chebyshev smoothers, the predicted domain in which to apply the one-sided V-cycle shows agreement with the results obtained by experiment using multigrid as a solver (\cref{fig:critical-c}a).
-Remarkably, this analysis remains consistent for the 4th and optimized 4th-kind Chebyshev smoothers when considering the use of multigrid as a preconditioner (\cref{fig:critical-c}b).
+At a given $k$, $C > C^{*}$ indicates that the one-sided $(2k,0)$ V-cycle yields a lower error bound than the symmetric $(k,k)$ V-cycle.
+Conversely, $C < C^{*}$, indicates that the symmetric V-cycle yields better convergence.
+For the 1st-kind with optimized $\lambda_{min}$ coefficient, 4th-kind, and optimized 4th-kind Chebyshev smoothers, the predicted domain in which to apply the one-sided $(2k,0)$ V-cycle over the symmetric $(k,k)$ V-cycle shows agreement with the results obtained by experiment using multigrid as a solver (\cref{fig:critical-c}a).
+As noted by \cref{eq:1st-kind-condition-C}, when $k>3$, the 1st-kind Chebyshev smoother does not benefit from applying the one-sided $(2k,0)$ V-cycle over the symmetric $(k,k)$ V-cycle.
+At the same time, however, for $k\leq 3$, the one-sided $(2k,0)$ V-cycle outperforms the symmetric $(k,k)$ V-cycle, irrespective of $C$.
+Despite the applicability of \cref{lem:multilevel-poly-bound} being limited to multigrid as a solver, the predicted domain in which to apply the one-sided $(2k,0)$ V-cycle \emph{as a preconditioner} is similar to that of using multigrid \emph{as a solver} (\cref{fig:critical-c}b).